yzeal/chorusing/NOTES_USER_GUIDE.md

 - **Go to Sounds & Haptics**: Scroll down and tap on "Sounds & Haptics"
 - **Adjust Ringer Volume**: In the "Ringer and Alerts" section, you'll see a slider.
 Drag the slider left or right to adjust the ringer volume to your desired level
 - **Change with Buttons (Optional)**: If you prefer to use the volume buttons, you can enable "Change with Buttons" by toggling the switch to the right

+### Supported File Formats
+Supported file formats for different browsers and platforms.
+[TODO: Can you fill this in?]

 # Japanese Pitch Accent Visualization - User Guide